Medicare Supplement (Medigap) Plan Comparison Chart

 |Foreign Travel Emergency (Up to Plan Limits)||No||No||80%||80%||80%||80%||No||No||80%||80%|

-*As you review the Medicare Supplement comparison chart, note that some insurers in some states offer high-deductible Medicare Supplement Plan F in 2019.
-If you choose the high-deductible option, you must pay for Medicare-covered costs (coinsurance, copayments, and deductibles) up to the deductible amount of $2300 in 2019 before your Medicare Supplement plan will pay anything.
+*As you review the Medicare Supplement comparison chart, note that some insurers in some states offer high-deductible Medicare Supplement Plan F. If you choose the high-deductible option, you must pay for Medicare-covered costs (coinsurance, copayments, and deductibles) up to the deductible amount of $2,340 in 2020 before your Medicare Supplement plan will pay anything.
+A high-deductible Plan G might become available in 2020.

 Also, please note that Medicare Supplement Plan F, high-deductible Plan F, and Medicare Supplement Plan C won’t be available to people who become eligible for Medicare on January 1, 2020 or later.
 Read more about Medicare Supplement Plan F going away.